esphome/esphome-docs/cookbook/lvgl.rst

                               align: CENTER
                               text: "\U000F0045"

 The big advantage here is that whenever you need to add, for example, an extra column of buttons for a new cover, you just simply append it to the ``grid_columns`` variable, and add the corresponding widgets as above.
 With ``STRETCH`` their sizes and positions will automatically be calculated to fill in the cells, while the parent's ``pad_all``, ``pad_row`` and ``pad_column`` can help with spacing between them.
+See :ref:`lvgl-cook-weather` further down this page for another example relying on **Grid**.

 .. _lvgl-cook-btlg: